HypothesisWorks/hypothesis/hypothesis-python/docs/strategies.rst

 We particularly encourage pull requests for new composable primitives that make implementing other strategies easier, or for widely used types in the standard library.
-Strategies for other things are also welcome; anything with external dependencies just goes in hypothesis.extra.
+Strategies for other things are also welcome; anything with external dependencies just goes in ``hypothesis.extra``.

+Tools such as assertion helpers may also need to check whether the current test is using Hypothesis:

+.. autofunction:: hypothesis.currently_in_test_context

 .. _entry-points: